Frequently Asked Questions

 Validation is completion of enrollment into the University.
 This is achieved by paying the amount due on your student account.

 All students who register for classes must complete their enrollment into the University by validating their schedules.
 Students who have financial aid to cover all charges can validate online.
-All others must contact Student Accounts.
-Students can contact Billings to make sure the bill has been satisfied and validation is complete.
+All others must contact Student Accounts to make sure the bill has been satisfied and validation is complete.

 What does ‘purge’ mean?